 ILD is commonly idiopathic, meaning the cause is unknown.
 The ILD cases with known causes are typically linked to bronchiolar disorders, drug side-effects and environmental factors or is related to certain autoimmune disorders that have already developed in the patient.

 Treatment for COPD and ILD

 Many of the treatment recommendations for both diseases are the same.
 Smoking cessation is always the first step in treating a lung disease.
 Once you’ve visited with a pulmonologist, you will likely get prescribed some medication to help your lung function, but note that ILD does not have a known cure.
 It is also important that you regularly exercise your lungs and moderate your diet to help slow the progression of the disease.
 With all of these things, you may still not be satisfied with your ability to live a normal life.

-If you are interested in an alternative treatment for ILD, stem cell therapy may be an option.
-Autologous stem cells, or those taken from your own body, can be reintroduced to replace damaged cells in the lungs with healthier ones.
-If you or a loved one is interested in stem cell therapy, the Lung Institute can help.
+If you are interested in an alternative treatment for ILD, cellular therapy may be an option.
+Autologous cells, or those taken from your own body, can be reintroduced to replace damaged cells in the lungs with healthier ones.
+If you or a loved one is interested in cellular therapy, the Lung Institute can help.
 Contact us today or call (800) 729-3065 for a free consultation.